 Reviewer #3: See my recommendations

+We thank reviewer acknowledgement that article figures and tables are useful.

 6. Have the authors clearly emphasized the strengths of their study/theory/methods/argument?

 Please provide suggestions to the author(s) on how to better emphasize the strengths of their study.
 Please number each suggestion so that the author(s) can more easily respond.